allenJynRoyston/mea2n-basic/README.md

 npm ERR! peerinvalid Peer grunt-concurrent@2.3.0 wants grunt@>=0.4.0 npm ERR! peerinvalid Peer grunt-nodemon@0.4.2 wants grunt@>=0.4.0
 ```
-  - start the server with grunt (which comes preinstalled and is recommended)
+  - start the server with grunt (will autorefresh the browser when changes are made)
 ```sh
 $ grunt
 ```
-  - or simply with
+  - or simply with (will not refresh the browser when changes are made)
 ```sh
 $ npm start
 ```